Wills17/Exploring-YOLO-with-OpenCV/README.md

 ## Usage

-1. Open the Python script and modify the image variables according to the `path` of image:
+1. Open the Python script and modify the `image` variable according to the `path` of the image in your device:

 2. Run the the python script in each folder.